RazElbaz/Final-project-in-Cyber-Security-MoudleGuard/README.md

 To get started with the project, please follow the instructions provided in the respective task folders.
 Each task contains detailed information on how to execute the scripts and utilize the functionalities.

+## Disclaimer
+♥ Please exercise caution when working with any potentially malicious files or executables included in this project.
+Always use a secure and isolated environment to prevent any unintended consequences.

 ## Poster
 ![poster](https://github.com/RazElbaz/Final-project-in-Cyber-Security-MoudleGuard/blob/main/images/poster.png.png)
 # Code: